2026 Edition · Updated monthly · Independent research

 Welling

-The most “set-it-and-forget-it” calorie counting app on the market, an AI nutrition assistant built around chat and photo logging.
+The most “hands-off” calorie counting app on the market, an AI nutrition assistant built around chat and photo logging.

 Coaching, not just a calorie database